No. 1 Lodge Grass boys earn triple OT win over No. 5 Fairfield

 BILLINGS — A top-five matchup featuring Class B's defending state boys basketball co-champions more than lived up to expectations.

+“Hopefully, we see each other again down the road,” said Lodge Grass junior Damon Gros Ventre.
+“I’m sure we will.”

-Lodge Grass senior guard Malachi Little Nest broke an 84-84 tie with a free throw with 7.3 seconds left in the third OT.
+Lodge Grass senior Malachi Little Nest was fouled with 7.3 seconds left in the third OT and made the first free throw to break an 84-84 tie.
 He missed the second foul shot, but the Indians (11-3) grabbed the rebound and ran out the clock.

+Little Nest missed the second free throw, but Lodge Grass got the rebound and ran out the clock (7.3 seconds were left). pic.twitter.com/G9np1PvCIB

+“I just kept saying, ‘You guys prepared for this.
+Stay calm.
+Everyone lock in.
+Lift your head up.
+Take a deep breath.
+We’re going to win this thing,’ ” said Lodge Grass coach Josh Stewart.
+“They went out and did it.”

 Little Nest scored 15 points, junior Ty Moccasin had 14 and junior Jadence Archilta added 10.